wtsi-hgi/osdataproc/README.md

 you create a fork you will need to update the `REPO` and `BRANCH` variables in `terraform/user-data.sh.tpl` to the new repository location for the changes you make to be reflected in the created cluster.

+# Developing and debugging notes

+### Main variables
+Variables containing main package versions are defined in the `vars.yaml` JDK version is defined in `ansible/roles/commom/default`

+### Logs location

+All Terraform and Ansible logs are located directly in the `/var/log` folder.

+### Updating installation on worker nodes

+To run Ansible playbooks on the worker nodes, Terraform clones it from the public git repository.
+To apply updated playbooks on cluster creation, you need to push changes to git branch and use this branch in the `terraform/user-data.sh.tpl` script.

 ### To Do